Changes proposed in school election districts: Public hearing on voting map set for Oct. 11

-At a special-called meeting, the school board gave preliminary approval to new voting district borders to be presented at a public hearing next month.
+At a special-called meeting, the school board gave preliminary approval to new voting district borders to be presented at a public hearing Monday.
 The redistricting being considered is for election districts and does not involve school attendance areas.

 “In order to comply with one person one vote under the Constitution, you’ll need to balance those districts,” she said.